Top 10 Diabetes Treatments You May Have Missed

 Semglee (insulin glargine) from Mylan / Viatris was first approved for the same uses by the FDA in June 2020 as a more affordable follow-on to Lantus.
 It was considered an equivalent to Lantus under the 505(b)(2) NDA pathway, meaning it could be prescribed for the same indications as Lantus, but was not considered a biosimilar, and was not interchangeable.

 In July 2021, the FDA approved Semglee (insulin glargine-yfgn), both biosimilar to, and interchangeable with (can be substituted for), its reference product Lantus (insulin glargine).
 An unbranded insulin glargine-yfgn is also available and substitutable.
-Semglee is available as two dose forms: a 10 mL multi-dose vial and 3 mL single-use prefilled pen (autoinjector).
+Semglee is available in 2 dosage forms: a 10 mL multi-dose vial and 3 mL single-use prefilled pen (autoinjector).
 Semglee was the first interchangeable biosimilar insulin product approved in the U.S.

 In Dec.
-2021, Rezvoglar (insulin glargine-aglr) from was approved as the second biosimilar to Lantus.
-It comes as a 3 mL prefilled pen autoinjector (100 units/mL).
-Unlike Semglee, Rezvoglar is not interchangeable with Lantus, meaning your pharmacist cannot automatically substitute it for Lantus.
-Your healthcare provider will need to provide you a prescription specifically for Rezvoglar.
+2021, Rezvoglar (insulin glargine-aglr) from Eli Lilly was approved as the second biosimilar to Lantus.
+It comes in a 3 mL prefilled pen autoinjector (100 units/mL).
+Rezvoglar is interchangeable with Lantus, meaning your pharmacist can automatically substitute it for Lantus.

 Both Semglee and Rezvoglar should be less expensive for you than Lantus, with or without insurance.
 Check with your pharmacy or insurance company for cost, coverage and copay.